 2. Place the meal in shallow containers and place them in the refrigerator or freezer to chill quickly.

 3. Consume cooked leftovers within four days.

 4. Reheat leftovers to a temperature of 165°F.

 Is Ham a high risk food?

 Yes.
-Any food containing a lot of protein needs to be kept at a specific temperature and safe from contamination.
+You have to keep any food containing a lot of protein at a specific temperature and safe from contamination.
 Ham is such a food item.